Last Updated on September 7, 2020 by Anne Thynne

 The 360-degree swivel joint and separated components prevent water flow inside the bucket.
 Further, the unit features 4 draining baskets.
 Every basket has individual filter cotton with a 10CM diameter.

 You will enjoy the press-type pumping that lets you drain the air out of the bucket before you start using it.
-Besides that, there are 4 media trays that can handle any filtration media.
+Besides that, there are 4 media trays that can handle any filter media.
 An adjustable spray bar is included to adjust the flow rate.

 - Self-priming pump that eliminates manual siphoning